shipyardapp/Shipyard-Documentation/docs/data-packages/great-expectations/great-expectations-blueprint.md

 1. Downloading a file from a public URL.
 2. Decompressing the file if it is a`.gz` file and converting the file into a CSV if it is not one already.
 3. Running Great Expectations against the downloaded file, using the included sample expectation suites.
-4. Uploading the validation output to S3, using a file name structure that reference's Shipyard's [Platform Environment Variables](../../reference/environment-variables/shipyard-environment-variables.md).
+4. Uploading the validation output to S3, using a file name structure that reference's Platform's [Platform Environment Variables](../../reference/environment-variables/shipyard-environment-variables.md).
 5. Printing the validation results to the standard output.
 6. Returning the appropriate exit code based on expectation results.